 Cost Considerations

 PVC valves are usually the most budget-friendly, CPVC slightly higher, with PVDF valves being a premium option due to their advanced material properties and performance.
+However, when considering Total Cost of Ownership (TCO), PVDF’s durability often results in lower long-term costs.

 Applications and Suitability

 - PVDF: Chemical processing, pharmaceutical, semiconductor, and high-purity applications needing maximum corrosion resistance and temperature tolerance.
+Start with our Knowledge Base hub to find specific application notes.

 - CPVC: Hot water systems, industrial piping with moderate chemical exposure.